 Instantly when you think of pets, dogs and cats come to mind.
 Dogs will need a lot more space to run, dig and forage.
 Be mindful that they will wear a path in your lawn from tracking back and forward around the yard, so allow for this in your design.
 Cats, on the other hand, will head straight for the freshly dug soil and use this as a litter tray, so try and deter them by adding a twiggy surface which is much less attractive to scratch.

-It’s chickens that will be your best investment to a family garden, especially if you are looking to live a more sustainable life.
+It’s chickens that will be your best investment in a family garden, especially if you are looking to live a more sustainable life.
 Check with your local council if chickens are allowed in your area first.
 Chickens are so much more than fresh eggs, although that in itself is pretty fantastic.
 They also reduce waste by eating your produce scraps from the kitchen, provide organic fertiliser for your garden, and enrich your soil across your whole garden.
-If you are interested in keeping chickens check out Sustainable Education Keeping Chicken ebook.

 Relaxation & Dining Area